 Blow Your Mind: Link Building Techniques

 We’re jamming to Avril Lavigne in the Organic Track room and the man, the myth, walks in.
 Matt Cutts strolls in with a Red Bull and big smile.
 It looks like he really enjoys these gatherings.
 We’ll be seeing more of him later at the You&A tonight.
-Until then, how about some mind blowing link building techniques?
+Until then, how about some mind blowing link earning techniques?

 Greg Boser is moderating this one.
 The speakers are Jay Young, Owner of Link Fish Media; Stephan Spencer, President and Founder of Netconcepts; Roger Montti, Founder of Martinibuster.com; and stepping in for the absent Rae Hoffman, Todd Friesen, aka Oilman and VP of Search Strategies for Range Online Media.